2000-Level Course Descriptions

 Course Delivery: IN PERSON

 In this course we will study fairy tales, focusing not only on collected source material, but on literature written specifically for children based on these borrowed forms.
 We will trace the history of fairy tales from their origins in oral narrative to their impact on contemporary culture today.
 Students read and write critically about these tales and engage in comparisons on multiple fronts, exploring major themes and characteristics of these tales as well as the social and psychological aspects of them.
-The goal is to enrich our appreciation of these tales by strengthening our critical understanding of them as well as to gain insight as to how these tales function in our selves and our society.
+The goal is to enrich our appreciation of these tales by strengthening our critical understanding of them as well as to gain insight as to how these tales function in ourselves and our society.

 ENGL-2142-001 | Field of Lit & Text | B. Christopher